It’s not uncommon for people to question the difference between VRV and VRF Air Conditioning Systems. But fret not, we’re here to clear the confusion.

 Users can then achieve their desired comfort conditions by adjusting the fan speed, temperature, operating state, and of course, operating mode.
 Unlike centralized VAV (variable air volume) systems, the temperatures in VRV and VRF air cooling systems can be modified in each individual room.

-- VRV and VRF systems will be most useful in places experiencing constant change in temperatures and weather conditions.
+- VRV and VRF systems will be most useful in places experiencing a constant changes in temperatures and weather conditions.
 While there are controls to adjust temperatures, it does not need to be frequently changed by users.

 - As the compressor’s output is based on the outside atmosphere, it is considered to be very energy and cost efficient.
 With its automatic features and control options that adjust power consumption, you’ll be able to save on your electric bill.

-With its energy and cost efficiency, VRV and VRF systems are mostly used in commercial and industrial areas.
+With their energy and cost efficiency, VRV and VRF systems are mostly used in commercial and industrial areas.

 Looking to install Daikin’s commercial VRV system or a VRF system at your office?
 DW Aircon Servicing Singapore offers the best commercial and industrial aircon services in the country.
 From commercial installations such as a Daikin’s ceiling cassette aircon or aircon repair work, our team of dedicated technicians is highly equipped with skills to carry out any kind of aircon service.